 The Amsterdam Light Festival Foundation endorses the Code Diversity & Inclusion and believes it is important that the organisation is a reflection of society.
 With equal suitablity for a role, our preference lies with the candidate that enriches the diversity within the team.

 Our festival could not exist without the support of enthusiastic volunteers.
 Interested in helping out this winter?
 Check out this page for more information!
 We welcome English-speaking volunteers.
-Acquisition will start in the fall.
+Acquisition takes place in the fall.

 WHAT WE DO